7 Low-Tech and Cheap Summer Activities for Kids

-It’s that time of year again.
-Kids are home and bored already!
-Here are 7 activities that I used “back in the day” to keep my little ones entertained during the long, hot summer.
-They didn’t cost much and best of all, they worked.
+It’s been summer for a few weeks now.
+Kids getting bored?
+Here are 7 activities that I used “back in the day” to keep my little ones entertained during the long, hot summers.
+They didn’t cost much and best of all, they loved every one of them.

 Pour a bottle of bubble bath in the pool then aim the hose at the soapy water.
 In minutes you’ll have huge mounds of bubbles.
 When the bubbles get low, aim the hose again to make more.
 Best for those collapsible or kiddie pools.
 Use an eco-friendly soap so not to harm lawns or gardens.